 Paraplegia is an impairment in motor or sensory function of the lower extremities (legs).
 It is typically the result of spinal cord injury.
 The area of the spinal canal which is affected in paraplegia is either the thoracic, lumbar, or sacral regions.
 If both arms are also affected by paralysis, quadriplegia is the proper terminology.

-Spinal Cord Injury Law Firm Representing Paralysis, Paraplegia, Quadriplegia Victims – Free Consultations
+Spinal Cord Injury Lawyers Representing Paralysis, Paraplegia, Quadriplegia Victims – Free Consultations

 Spinal cord injury from an accident?
 Want to know if you have a legal case?
 Want to know what your spinal cord injury is worth?
 Want compensation for your injuries?
 Want justice for your loved ones?
 Want to make sure the same thing doesn’t happen to someone else?